What Do Fish and Game Warden Do?

 - Park Warden

-- Game and Fish Protector
+- Game Protector

 The states with the most job growth for Fish and Game Warden are Oregon, New Mexico, and Texas.
 Watch out if you plan on working in Maryland, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.

-Average Fish and Game Wardens Salary
+Fish and Game Warden Salary

-The salary for Fish and Game Wardens ranges between about $40,090 and $80,140 a year.
+The typical yearly salary for Fish and Game Wardens is somewhere between $40,090 and $80,140.

 Fish and Game Wardens who work in Illinois, Washington, or California, make the highest salaries.